lolloz98/icbs/README.md

 With icbs you can also do the inverse operation, and given the images, rebuild the original one.

 ## Installation & Requirements
-To install this library you need to have at least python 3.6.
-You also need to install `numpy` (`pip install numpy`)\
+To install this library you need to have at least python 3.6. \
 Run `pip install icbs`.

 ## Usage